So you'd like to watch more movies like Hackers (1995)? Or maybe movies with a computer or technology theme? Then welcome to my list!!

 Please do not disappoint #MrRobot!
 Also please get a decent memorable soundtrack.
 People will be cherishing this series like they did with that Hackers movie.
 I still regularly search for "Hackers soundtrack" on Youtube. ” - Natasha266

-A feature documentary that explores the rise of a new Internet; decentralized, encrypted, dangerous and beyond the law.
+A feature documentary that explores the rise of a new Internet; decentralized, encrypted, dangerous and beyond the law; with particular focus on the FBI capture of the Tor hidden service Silk Road, and the judicial aftermath.
 (90 mins.)

 “ Narrated by Neo (Keanu Reeves).
 Talks about TOR/Onion project, etc... the other side of the web (back-end stuff). ” - Natasha266